gkzhb/gkzhb/README.md

 I use Neovim to code, use Doom Emacs(Org Mode) to manage my life.

-You are welcome to see [my configuration dotfile files](https://gitee.com/gkzhb/dotfiles).
+You are welcome to browse [my configuration dotfile files](https://gitee.com/gkzhb/dotfiles).

-Games currently playing:
+Games I'm playing:
-- Genshin Impact (CN server)
 - Beat Saber on SteamVR with Oculus Quest 2
   - [gkzhb's Profile | ScoreSaber!](https://scoresaber.com/u/76561198082098102)
+- Team Fortress 2
+- Enlisted
 <!--
 **gkzhb/gkzhb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.